Do You Know The Best Way To Save For College?

 2. What if your child doesn't want to go to college anymore?

 Few months before he or she gets their High School Diploma, comes the big announcement that they are tired of being pushed to choose a college and they have decided that they will not go to college.
-Instead they will start painting and sell their art :).
-Nothing wrong with that, right ? 🙂
+Instead they will start painting and sell their art.
+Nothing wrong with that, right ?
+For some, this plan will work, for most it won’t.

 What will happen with all of that money saved?
 You will have to pull that money out of the 529 college plan.
 You will incur a 10% penalty and also have to pay an income tax on that whole amount.